 It’s important, however, that you develop an exercise program specifically designed for your senior dog.
 If they’ve been sedentary, start out slowly with one walk around the block until they’re ready to do more.
+Be particularly careful on hot days, as older dogs can quickly become dehydrated.
 Their veterinarian can help devise the perfect exercise plan for your senior dog.

 Enjoy the extra years

 If you follow these science-based ways to keep your senior dog healthy, you should be able to add quality years to their life, and extra years of joy to yours!

 - The best ways for new parents to relax

 - Why does ageing cause incontinence, and what can you do about it?